timothyjlaurent/Project3HeatedPlanet/README.md

 ```
 $ cd jar
-$ java Demo.jar
+$ java Demo.jar [ARGS]
 ```

 - Command line arguments
--- -g geographic precision - Percentage of grid points to keep (1-100) -- -t temporal precision - Percentage of time points to keep (1-100) -- -p data precision - precision of numeric data
+-- -g geographic precision - Percentage of grid points to keep (1-100) : Default 100
+-- -t temporal precision - Percentage of time points to keep (1-100) : Default 100
+-- -p data precision - precision of numeric data - ie number of decimal places to keep : Default 5

 ### User interface

 - Simulation interface
 select simulation parameters:
-then push run simulation
+then push run simulation.

 - Query Interface
 select Sample, coordinate latitudes and longitudes, and select time interval.
-Run the query and the simulation will be run through the interpolation filter and then the results were
+Run the query and the simulation will be run through the interpolation filter and then the results will be displated to the user
+The Interpolation step can be compute-intensive so please be patient while it computes